paazmaya/naginata.fi/content/en/naginata.md

 ### Strikes

-Originally the weapon naginata was heavier due to the long shaft and the steel blade, thus the techniques are desinged in such a way.
+Originally the weapon naginata was heavier due to the long shaft and the steel blade, thus the techniques are designed in such a way.
 Minimal power is needed while the weapon moves together with the body and is used in circular swings.
 Below is the list of the strikes and thrusts used in Naginata.